ContraCLM: Contrastive Learning For Causal Language Model: More Analysis and Discussions

-\cite{gao2021simcse} showed that dropout-based augmentation is an effective strategy for unsupervised contrastive learning and followup works \citep{diffcse, wu2021esimcse} endorse the effectiveness.
+\citet{gao2021simcse} showed that the dropout-based augmentation is an effective strategy for unsupervised contrastive learning, and the follow-up works \citep{diffcse, wu2021esimcse} endorse the effectiveness.
 This motivates us to study dropout-based augmentation in our proposed contrastive learning framework.
-We present the results on discriminative and generation tasks in Table \ref{tab:discriminative_tasks_dropout} and \ref{tab:generative_tasks_dropout}, respectively.
-From results, it is evident that the adoption of dropout-based augmentation improves the discrimination task performances, which corroborates the findings of \cite{gao2021simcse}.

-On the other hand, dropout-based augmentation hurts the generation task performances.
-While for code completion, we anticipated that dropout-based augmentation would hurt the performances since we use CodeGen \citep{codegen} in this work which does not use dropout during pretraining.
-However, to our surprise, we observe a drop in perplexity due to the dropout-based augmentation that does not go with our anticipation (unlike CodeGen, GPT-2 is pretrained with dropout).
-Therefore, we leave this as a future exploration to dive deeper into the reasoning behind this finding.
+We present the results on discriminative and generation tasks in Tables \ref{tab:discriminative_tasks_dropout} and \ref{tab:generative_tasks_dropout}, respectively.
+From the results, it is evident that the adoption of dropout-based augmentation improves the discrimination task performances, which corroborates the findings of \cite{gao2021simcse}.
+In contrast, dropout-based augmentation hurts the generation task performances.
+While for code completion, we anticipated that dropout-based augmentation would hurt the performances since we use CodeGen \citep{codegen} which does not use dropout during the original pretraining stage.
+However, we observe a drop in perplexity due to disabling the dropout for both CLM and \ourmethod in Table \ref{tab:generative_tasks_dropout}, which does not go with our anticipation, especially considering that, unlike CodeGen, GPT-2 is pretrained with dropout enabled.
+We leave this as a future exploration to dive deeper into the reasoning behind this finding.